boscacci/Predicting-Automotive-Death-Rates-by-County/README.md

 # Multiple Regression: Automotive Deaths by County

-### Which attributes, of a US county, correlate to the rate of motor vehicle deaths in that county?
+### Which attributes, of any given US county, correlate most with the rate of motor vehicle deaths in that county?

 ![from datausa.io](/readme/map.png)